oatlog/oatlog/doc/extended_abstract/main.typ

 #TODO[talk about us being fast for compilers on smaller parts of a program]

 While performant small e-graphs are useful for some applications, these results highlight the need for us to implement dynamic indexes.
-Additionally, there is low-hanging fruit in that the intermost loop of the current BTree traversal implementation is essentially `|node: &[R; B], key: R| node.iter().filter(|r| r < key).count()` for a tuple `R`, which is incredibly amendable to SIMD.
+Additionally, there is low-hanging fruit in that the innermost loop of the current BTree traversal implementation is essentially `|node: &[R; B], key: R| node.iter().filter(|r| r < key).count()` for a tuple `R`, which is incredibly amendable to SIMD.